 This is an extremely important question.
 A room full of filing cabinets may have worked in the 1980s, but so did lots of hair spray and bad makeup.
 In today's market you have to have the technology to find, attract, track, and follow up with potential buyers.
-Sales are often lost because of no tracking or followup so the buyer loses interest.
+Sales are often lost because a lack of tracking and follow-up allow the buyer to lose interest.

 Not every potential buyer lives in your area currently.
-There's always a huge market for those looking to relocate and the listing agent needs to have the connections and marketing to access those resources.
-Otherwise, there's a huge part of the potential pie that has no idea your home is for sale.
+Here in Raleigh, there's a huge market for buyers looking to relocate to the area, and your listing agent needs to have the connections and marketing to access those resources.
+Otherwise, you're missing out on a huge potential audience that has no idea your home is even for sale.

-A very simple question yet probably the most important.
+It's a very simple question, yet probably one of the most important.
 A real estate transaction is a massive undertaking with several steps that have to be attended to individually.
 A solo agent or someone that shares personnel can't provide you the laser-focus on each area that a dedicated team of specialists can.
-This can lead to longer list times and missed sales.
+This can lead to longer list times and even missed sales.

 Now that the buyer has shown interest and a viewing has been scheduled, something is still missing in the equation.
 Have YOU been notified of the viewing and subsequent feedback?
 This way you can make any changes the buyer is requesting or simply answer questions they may have.
 This starts the dialog and hopefully negotiations soon follow.

-In the event you're not satisfied or you feel like you've been sold the proverbial jar of rocks mentioned earlier, you'll want the peace of mind knowing you can get out of that dungeon.
-An agent that prides themselves on delivering on promises will have no problem with giving you an exit clause as they're confident you won't ever need to exercise it.
+In the event you're not satisfied or you feel like you've been sold the proverbial jar of rocks, you'll want the peace of mind knowing you can get out of that dungeon.
+An agent that prides themselves on delivering on promises will have no problem with giving you an exit clause, as they're confident you won't ever need to exercise it.

 The listing agent should have a formal staging plan for viewing and a robust picture/video/information plan for each area of the home inside and out.
 The more, the better.